Updated: Apr 20

 See a Show at the Ford Theater:

-The actual theater where the very famous assassination of Abraham Lincoln took place April 14, 1865.
-I know this sounds so incredibly nerdy but I am so excited to be there the actual DAY the assassination took place.
-You can also take a tour of the Petersen House where the late president passed away surrounded by friends and witnesses to the crime.
+The theater where the famous assassination of Abraham Lincoln took place April 14, 1865.
+You can also tour the Petersen House where the late president passed away surrounded by friends and witnesses to the crime.
 I love that this theater also still has live performances and you can purchase tickets online, see link below.
-A MUST KNOW is that you need physical tickets to attend the tour.
-Tickets are only $3 per person to see something such an incredible piece of American history and you can purchase them online - see the link below.
-You can also see a live play for about $20.

 Pay Your Respects at the Lincoln Memorial:

 Abraham Lincoln was assassinated just as the Civil War was ending in 1865.
 Congress incorporated the Lincoln Monument by March 1867 to honor the slain 16th president.
-An interesting side story to how the monument was constructed belongs to the Piccirilli brothers and sculptor Daniel Chester French.
-The monument took 4 years to complete and the creators devoted many years to studying Abrahams photos to perfect the presidents physique and facial expressions.
-French decided that the special qualities found in the sixteenth president were his strength combined with his compassionate nature.
-French depicted the president as a worn but strong man who had endured many hardships.
+The monument took 4 years to complete and the creators devoted many years to studying Abraham's photos to perfect the presidents physique and facial expressions.
 He positioned Lincoln’s hands in a manner that displayed his two leading qualities.
 One of the presidents hands are clenched signifying his strength and determination to see the war through to a successful conclusion.
 The other hand is a more open, slightly relaxed hand representing his compassionate and warm nature.

 Admire The Washington Monument:

-The Washington Monument was designed by Robert Mills and was completed by an Army Corp Engineer by the name of Thomas Casey.
-It was built to honor and memorialize George Washington at the center of the nation's capital.
+Built to honor and memorialize George Washington at the center of the nation's capital the Washington Monument is something to behold.
 Upon completion in 1880 it was the world's tallest building at 555 feet, 5-⅛ inches.
 Built in the shape of an Egyptian obelisk, the structure embodies the awe, respect and gratitude the nation felt for the most essential Founding Father.
 Admiring the monument from the Lincoln Memorial Reflecting Pool is free but there is a small fee for taking the elevator up to the top of the monument.
-Right now the monument is closed for elevator repairs so it is important to check the site before your visit.